 “This may be the last chance to see Muhammad Ali in living color,” he declared.
 “So if you have always been wanting to see me, you better come to the Garden.”

 But no one can say Folley wasn’t game, that he didn’t come to fight.
-In fact, his persistence resulted in him landing more flush blows on “The Louisville Lip” than any previous challenger (with the possible exception of George Chuvalo, if you include the latter’s groin shots), though his jabs to both body and head and counter right hands caused Ali little concern.
+In fact, his persistence resulted in him landing more flush blows on “The Louisville Lip” than any previous challenger (with the possible exception of George Chuvalo, if you include the latter’s groin shots), though his many jabs and counter right hands caused Ali little concern.
 But Folley’s persistence also meant he never varied his game plan, which was to patiently wait for a chance to land his counter right.
 The lack of concerted pressure meant Ali could box as he pleased and revel in his natural advantages in height, reach and quickness.

 A few weeks after the bout, Sports Illustrated interviewed Folley and the veteran who held wins over a long list of capable pugilists – including Bob Foster, Doug Jones, Henry Cooper, George Chuvalo and Oscar Bonavena – had nothing but fulsome praise for the man who had outclassed him.

 “The right hands Ali hit me with just had no business landing,” said Folley.
 “The knockdown punch was so fast that I never saw it.
-He has lots of snap, and when the punches land they dizzy your head; they fuzz up your mind.
+He has lots of snap, and when the punches land they dizzy your head, they fuzz up your mind.
 [He’s] the trickiest fighter I’ve seen.”

 In fact, as far as Zora Folley was concerned, Muhammad Ali was the best heavyweight boxer who had ever stepped through the ropes, bar none.